 It offers a cloud-native architecture for DaaS that the company says is “completely transforming en- user computing.”
 Meanwhile, it is truly an enterprise-class SaaS platform capable of delivering high-performance Windows 10 desktops from Azure and also has the ability to provision and deliver flawless desktop, workstation or application services to end-users.
 Administrators can deploy cloud desktops fast and scale globally in a matter of minutes and with no issues.

-8. Kasm Workspaces
+8. Kasm Workspaces - Virtual Desktops

 Kasm Workspaces is used to stream containerized apps and desktops to end-users.
 The Workspaces platform provides enterprise-class orchestration, data loss prevention, and web streaming through a browser.

 Administrators can provide browser-based access to secure, customized, and self-contained work environments.
-It supports these remote working environments by allowing for the streaming of desktops and applications directly to the users’ browsers.
+It supports these remote working solutions by allowing for the streaming of desktops and applications directly to the users’ browsers.
 This makes it safer for the user and their endpoint devices – as any damage or hacking attempt remains in the contained workspaces.

 The company manages clients’ cloud servers, including firewalls, load balancers, and other technical components; on the software side, Kamatera offers flexible, fast, and reliable solutions with maintenance tools and overall health information accessible via a central dashboard.
 They promise high performance levels, zero maintenance, no single-point-of-failure, and a high – 99.95 percent – guaranteed uptime.